hhftechnologies/cheatsheet/CONTRIBUTING.md

 ## CloudFlare purging

-The site cheetsheet.hhf.co.in is backed by CloudFlare.
+The site cheetsheet.hhf.technology is backed by CloudFlare.
 Updates will take 2 days to propagate to the website by default.
 To make sure recent changes will propagate, use this helper script.
 It will give instructions on how manual selective cache purging can be done.

 ```bash
 ./_support/cf-purge.sh